eddiesigner/weiss-pro-docs/docs/src/guide/publication-settings.md

 If you don't want to show Facebook and Twitter links just delete the default links and save the changes.

-## Logo & Publication Cover
+## Branding

-In the **Branding Settings** of the Ghost Admin you can change the Publication icon and the Publication logo.
+In the **Branding Settings** of the Ghost Admin you can change the Publication icon and the Publication logo as well.

-**Icon**
+**Publication Icon**

 The icon or _favicon_ is a small image that can be seen in the browser tab, next to the title.
-You can change the icon in the **Publication icon** field located in the  **Publication Identity** section.
+You can change the icon in this section.

-**Logo**
+**Publication Logo**

 Ghost by default includes a white logo, I recommend you to remove it and upload your own logo.
-You can do this in the **Publication logo** field located in the  **Publication Identity** section.
+You can do this in the **Publication logo** field located in this section section.

 In case you delete the default logo and don't upload any logo of your own, the theme will show the publication title instead.